Sambhajirao Angre I: Career

-Resident of Gwalior, but his claims were investigted and rejected by the Bombay Government.
+Resident of Gwalior, but his claims were investigated and rejected by the Bombay Government.

 Jankoji II had no male heir to succeed him, hence to prevent the British from implementing the Doctrine of lapse and annexing Gwalior, it is said that Sambhajirao rode out in search of a child from the extended family of the Scindia dynasty in order for Jankoji to adopt as his son.
-He came upon a group of young boys playing marbles and noticed one of them making a particularly difficult shot from an long distance.
+He came upon a group of young boys playing marbles and noticed one of them making a particularly difficult shot from a long distance.
 Sambhajirao took it as a sign and almost kidnapped the eight-year-old boy, which was Jayajirao Scindia.
-The adoption rituals were hurriedly completed on 7 February 1843, shortly before Jankoji passed away.
+The adoption rituals were hurriedly completed on 7 February 1843, shortly before Jankoji died.
 Sambhajirao served as Jayajirao Scindia's prime minister for five years until he died in 1848.

-Sambhajirao Angre’s palatial residence, Sambhaji Vilas, in the old town of Gwalior, still stands and is currently being operated as a guesthouse by his descendants.
+Sambhajirao Angre's palatial residence, Sambhaji Vilas, in the old town of Gwalior, still stands and is currently being operated as a guesthouse by his descendants.